theredfish/git-o-clock/README.md

 # Status
 This project is work in progress, here the list of expected features :

+## must-have features
 - [x] add repositories
 - [x] list repositories
 - [x] change directory for a given repository name
 - [x] remove repository
+- [ ] clean dead repositories
 - [ ] update repositories (name and path)
-- [x] automatic migrations
+- [ ] list repositories with filters / pattern
+- [ ] auto-completion on repositories' name

+## nice-to-have features
 - [ ] categorize repositories
-- [ ] list repositories with filters / pattern
 - [ ] installation script

+## migrations and updates
+- [x] automatic migrations
+- [ ] replace the automatic migrations with a prompt to ask if the user want to make the update
+- [ ] always make a save of `grm.sqlite3` before a migration
-- [ ] auto-completion on repositories name
+- [ ] if a migration fails, restore the previous version

+## system wrappers
 - [x] grm powershell script wrapper for built-in commands
 - [x] grm bash script wrapper for built-in commands
+- [ ] auto-completion binding

-Not sure :
+## not so sure :
 - [ ] use [r2d2](https://github.com/sfackler/r2d2) : set of open db connections for repeated use
 - [ ] implement [tui-rs](https://github.com/fdehau/tui-rs) or [termion](https://github.com/ticki/termion) : wait for a Windows implementation (see [termion issue "interest in windows port"](https://github.com/ticki/termion/issues/103))